 Week 15 Pregnancy

 You are 15 weeks pregnant and in your second trimester.
-Your baby is about the size of a lemon.
+Your baby is about the size of an apple.
 This week's key development: Sensing the World.
 NHS note: Standard midwife check.

 Baby's Development

-Your baby is about the size of a lemon.
+Your baby is about the size of an apple.

 Sensing the World — Your baby is beginning to sense light through still-fused eyelids, and their hearing is developing.
 They can detect sounds from outside the womb — including your voice, which is already becoming familiar and comforting to them.